neoforged/Documentation/docs/datagen/loottables.md

 `LootTableSubProvider`
 ----------------------

-Each `LootTableProvider$SubProviderEntry` takes in a supplied `LootTableSubProvider`, which generates the loot table, for a given `LootContextParamSet`.
-The `LootTableSubProvider` contains a method which takes in the writer (`BiConsumer<ResourceLocation, LootTable.Builder>`) to generate a table.
+Each LootTableProvider.SubProviderEntry takes in a supplied `LootTableSubProvider`, which generates the loot table, for a given `LootContextParamSet`.
+The `LootTableSubProvider` contains a method which takes in the lookup provider and a writer (`BiConsumer<ResourceKey<LootTable>, LootTable.Builder>`) to generate a table.

 ```java
 public class ExampleSubProvider implements LootTableSubProvider {